MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/response.md

 ## Agile work management

 Traditional monitoring was tied to your ITSM system, notably for Incident Management.
-This is no longer as useful in the cloud, for the reasons that we cited above, but is still important for traditional incident-significant service discruption events.
+This is no longer as useful in the cloud, for the reasons that we cited above, but is still important for traditional incident-significant service disruption events.

 Agile and DevOps is now needed: